 Only ashes blackening the mountainside and the bare bones of Gusulan’s ancestral hall.
 Even the kunze house at the summit stood empty.

 Wei Wuxian’s face showed no surprise at the news.
 “Is everyone all right?” he asked softly.

 “My father is dying.
 My brother… is missing.”

 Lan Wangji did not know what pushed him into saying it.
 Perhaps the heavy feeling of sorrow that had followed him since he and his uncle reached the house after the fire, or perhaps it was guilt, laid so thickly under his skin at the sight of the brandmark on Wei Wuxian’s chest.
-“The omega,” he said, throat suddenly clogged.
+“The kunze,” he said, throat suddenly clogged.
 He grunted, metal and salt on his tongue.
 “We couldn’t—we couldn’t save them.”

 Wei Wuxian looked at him in confusion.